elearningg/freshersbatch-oct16/README.txt

- Assignment for CSS, HTML and JavaScript
+Assignment for CSS, HTML and JavaScript switch to master branch